sftpgo/docs/docs/tutorials/groups-example.md

 - Set `Primary` as the **primary group**.
 - For users who should have read-only access to `/shared`, also add `SharedReadOnly` as a **secondary group**.

 The user inherits all settings from the primary group (home directory, virtual folders, upload limits).
-The secondary group overrides permissions on `/shared` to read-only.
+The permissions of a path come from the first place that defines them: the user, then the primary group, then the secondary groups.
+Neither the users nor `Primary` define `/shared`, so the members of `SharedReadOnly` get its read-only permissions there.

-Users who are not members of `SharedReadOnly` retain full access to `/shared` as defined in the primary group.
+Users who are not members of `SharedReadOnly` keep on `/shared` the permissions they have on `/`.

 ## Simplified User Management